 Since everyone is different, everything I suggest is an experiment.
-A strategy that works for others might not be best for you.
-I work with clients as if we’re playing a game of chess because when one piece moves, nearly everything else changes.
-Therefore, it’s important for us to check in at least once or twice while the plan is in play.
-If the plan doesn’t work, it’s not your fault, it’s the plan’s fault and we can change it!
-Self-care does not mean going it alone.
-Big changes take time and require support.
+A strategy that works for one person will not be best for another.
+I work with clients as if we’re playing a game of chess because when one piece moves, nearly everything changes.
+This means it’s important for us to check in at least once or twice while the experiment is in play.
+If the plan we come up with together doesn’t work, it’s not anyone’s fault… it’s the plan’s fault and we can simply change the plan!

 Anne Buzzelli’s Experience & Education:

-- Private nutrition practice called BuzzNutrition, started in Seattle, WA in 2009
+- Private nutrition practice, BuzzNutrition, started in Seattle in 2009

-- 10-month Dietetic Internship at University of Virginia Health Systems, 2008
+- 10-month Dietetic Internship at University of Virginia in 2008

-- Master’s Degree in Nutrition from Bastyr University in Seattle, Washington, 2007
+- Master’s Degree in Nutrition from Bastyr University in Seattle from 2005-2007

-- Science Prerequisites at Portland Community College & Portland State University, 2003-2005
+- Science Prerequisites at Portland Community College & Portland State University from 2003-2005

-- Career as computer programmer and tester in Chicago, Illinois, 1997
+- Career as computer programmer and tester in Chicago from 1997-2003

-- Bachelor’s Degree in Business Management from Indiana University in Bloomington, Indiana, December of 1996
+- Bachelor’s Degree in Business Management from Indiana University in Bloomington, Indiana from 1992-1996